tanya-tki/wish_sales_analysis/README.md

 [Click here to view the dataset on Kaggle](https://www.kaggle.com/datasets/jmmvutu/summer-products-and-sales-in-ecommerce-wish)

 ### 2.2 Data Organization
 The data consists of 2 datasets.
 All the datasets are in .csv file format and include long and wide formats.
   *	computed_insight_success_of_active_sellers
   *	summer_products_with_rating_and_performance
+For this project, we'll use *summer_products_with_rating_and_performance* dataset.

 ### 2.3 Data Limitations & Integrity
 #### 2.3.1 	Outdated Data